LogtalkDotOrg/logtalk-for-vscode/README.md

 Symbols include object, protocol, and category identifiers in entity opening directives plus predicate (and non-terminal) indicators in predicate scope directives.
 Note that VSCode doesn't support customization of symbol kind names and icons, thus forcing adapting the pre-defined names and icons.

+#### Go to Symbol in Workspace...

+Symbols include object, protocol, and category identifiers in entity opening directives plus predicate (and non-terminal) indicators in predicate scope directives.
+Note that VSCode doesn't support customization of symbol kind names and icons, thus forcing adapting the pre-defined names and icons.

 ### Hover contents

 Hover contents is provided for built-in directives, built-in predicates, and built-in methods.